 - Preheat oven to 400° F.

-- Biscuits: Combine dry ingredients in bowl.
+- Combine dry ingredients in a bowl.
 Cut in the cold butter until resembles small peas.
-Slowly add 3/4 Cup of milk and mix with fork until dough is just slightly sticky.
+Slowly add 3/4 Cup of milk and mix with a fork until the dough is just slightly sticky.
 Use more milk if needed.
-Remove dough from bowl and fold over 10 times on floured surface.
-Flatten the the dough using hands until about 1/2 inch thick.
-Cut biscuits using biscuit cutter.

-- Filling: Saute onion in 2 Tablespoons of butter over medium heat until translucent.
+- Saute onion in 2 Tablespoons of butter over medium heat in a 12-inch deep skillet or cast iron pan until translucent.
 Add remaining butter until melted.
-Add the flour and stir until paste forms.
-Slowly add the chicken broth and mix.
-Let simmer until thickened.
-Add evaporated milk, sherry, salt and pepper and combine.
-Let simmer to fully thicken and remove from heat.
-Add chicken and vegetables.
+Add the flour and stir until a paste forms.

 Notes